 One common goal of Christian educators is to prepare their students for college.
-As part of this preparation, many teachers endeavor to prepare their students to take the AP tests in various disciplines.
-Moreover, many parents support this practice since successful passage of those exams can earn college credit.
-Thus, with the number of courses needed to graduate reduced, the parents save some tuition dollars.
+As part of this preparation, many teachers endeavor to prepare their students to take the AP exams in various disciplines.
+Moreover, parents are likely supportive of this practice since successful passage of those exams can earn college credit, thus reducing the number of courses needed to graduate and, in turn, saving the parents tuition dollars.
 What could possibly be wrong with this practice?

 For an example of this, I looked at the 2017 microeconomics AP exam.
-The third question on the exam sets up the basic neoclassic model for monopoly and proceeds to ask the students to interpret that model.
+The third question on the exam sets up the basic neoclassic model for monopoly and proceeds to ask the students to interpret the model.
 Part c of this question asks the students to identify the “socially optimal quantity” of production in the market as if such a quantity actually existed.
-In part d the question leads the student into a discussion of what government should do to correct the “socially” less optimal output predicted by the model.
-Such modeling misses significant aspects of economic reality.
-It falsely asserts that governments are capable of correcting free market “failures” by forcibly taking from some people for the benefit of others.
-But God’s eighth commandment is simply a complete prohibition on theft.
+In part d the question leads the student into a discussion of what government should do to supposedly correct the “socially” less optimal output predicted by the model.
+Such modeling wholly misses significant aspects of economic reality and falsely asserts that governments are capable of correcting supposed free market failures by violating individual property rights.
+God’s eighth commandment is simply a complete prohibition on theft.
 It is not a prohibition on theft except by fifty-one percent vote or for some supposed public good.